tarunkolla/FISH-Language/README.md

  <summary>2.
 Strong Typing</summary>
  <p>
 	 <ul> <li>Identifier and assignment statement are places where we can loose our control over program.
 Whenever we are assigning a identifier
-	   to another indentifier i.e a=b (b must hold a value prior to this assignment statement).
+	   to another identifier i.e a=b (b must hold a value prior to this assignment statement).
 Since Fish is a Strongly typed language it </li> <br>
 	  &emsp; checks scope of 'b' in the environment before assignment. <br>
 	  &emsp; Consider the program <a href="https://github.com/tarunkolla/SER502-Spring2018-Team16/blob/master/data/Test-Cases/Test-Programs/strongTyping.fish">StrongTyping.fish</a> <br>
  o/p of that program is :